timothytmzhou/website/_pages/about.md

 ---

 Hello!
 I'm a second-year PhD student at UCSD in the [Programming Systems](https://cseweb.ucsd.edu/groups/progsys/) group, working with [Nadia Polikarpova](https://cseweb.ucsd.edu/~npolikarpova/) and [Loris D'Antoni](https://cseweb.ucsd.edu/~ldantoni/).
-My research is in programming languages: I'm interested in improving the way people write and reason about the correctness of their code.
+My research is about improving the way people write and reason about the correctness of their code.
-I work at the intersection of program synthesis (and AI-assisted programming) and formal methods.
+I work at the intersection of program synthesis, AI-assisted programming, and formal methods.

 I did my undergrad at UIUC, where I graduated with degrees in CS and Math in 2024.